 - Ask for feedback on the content and organization of your answers (completeness, level of detail, how easy to follow) and your presentation style (pace, voice quality/tone, energy, posture, eye contact, hand gestures).

 - Film or record your responses and review your performance.
 Be sure to observe your non-verbal communication/body language.

-As an MCS, MSWE, or MDS student applying to tech positions, you should expect that all, if not most, of your interviews will be purely technical, or include a technical component.
+As an MCS, MSWE, MDS to MHCID student applying to industry positions, you should expect that all, if not most, of your interviews will be purely technical, or include a technical component.
 You can expect questions that:

 - Relate to specific knowledge about the company’s technical activities;